What is resettlement?

 Can UNHCR Ireland help me to be resettled to Ireland?

-I live in Ireland, but I have family in Lebanon / Jordan who are refugees.
+I live in Ireland, but I have family who are refugees in another country.
 Can you help them to be resettled to Ireland?

-UNHCR Ireland does not play any role in selecting refugees for resettlement to Ireland.
-If you have family in Lebanon or Jordan who are registered as refugees, they can contact UNHCR in the country to ask if they are eligible for resettlement.
-They should tell UNHCR if they have family in Ireland.
-Be aware that there are very large numbers of people in need of resettlement, but very few places available for them.
-We cannot influence the selection process or ask for a particular person or family to be resettled to Ireland.
+UNHCR Ireland does not select refugees for resettlement to Ireland.
+If your family members are registered as refugees in another country, they should contact the UNHCR office there to ask if they are eligible for resettlement.
+They should tell UNHCR that they have family in Ireland.
+Please note that there are many people in need of resettlement, but only a few place available.
+UNHCR Ireland cannot influence the selection process or request specific individuals or families be resettled to Ireland.

 Are resettlement and other UNHCR services free of charge?